Vlacross/practice-c/c_files/completed-list.md

 8) Program to reverse a string -- reverse_a_string

   NUMBER CRUNCHING
 1) Program to find the average of n numbers -- average_of_ns
+2) Armstrong Number -- armstrong